 Travel if possible

-If travelling is possible, definitely use the language.
+If travelling is a possibility, make sure to plan a trip and practice the language there once you have a solid foundation.
 I would go as far as to say that you should put yourself in a situation where you have no other option but to speak the language.
 This is probably the best practice possible — you get real-world immersion, you speak the language in real life with locals, and, as a bonus, you’ll have a great time.

 And most importantly…

 Everything I rambled about in this article is all fine, but it’s totally useless if you are not consistent with your learning.
 Languages, like any other skill, take patience, practice and consistent efforts in order to master.
-Instead of studying for 7 hours once a week, study 1 hour each day.
-The brain needs continuous stimulation in order to internalize something, so practicing once a week, even though you might practice for 7 hours straight, is less effective.
+Instead of studying for 7 hours once a week, study 20, 30 minutes to, ideally, 1 hour each day.
+The brain needs continuous stimulation in order to really learn something, so practicing once a week, even though you might practice for 7 hours straight, is less effective.

 The amount of time you dedicate to learning will determine how fast you’ll learn, but consistency will determine whether or not you WILL learn at all.